swentel/indieweb/README.md

 Current functionality:

-- Send and receive webmentions and pingbacks via Webmention.io
+- Receive webmentions and pingbacks via Webmention.io or internal endpoint
-- Syndicate content, likes etc via [brid.gy](https://brid.gy), store syndications
+- Send webmentions and syndicate content, likes etc via [brid.gy](https://brid.gy), store syndications
 - Microformats for content, images and more
 - Allow users to login and create accounts with IndieAuth
+- Built-in IndieAuth Authorization and Authentication API, or use external service
-- Internal or external IndieAuth Authentication API
+- Microsub built-in server or use external service
 - Micropub
   - Create content note, article, event, rsvp, reply, like, repost, bookmark and issue
   - Updating content is currently limited to changing the published status, title and body of nodes and comments